Welcome to CATIC’s/VATC’s Online Training page. This is a great place to begin if you need a title insurance tutorial or would like a refresher.

 Final Policies (except Short Forms) are issued only after an in-person post-closing update has been conducted, but within 60 days of closing.
 They may be issued with standard or expanded coverage, depending on the property type.

-- Residential 1-4 Family properties (if owner-occupied in one unit)
+- Residential 1-4 Family properties

 - Second homes